|Image via Wikimedia|

 Between 1907 and 1977, 33 states passed laws authorizing eugenic sterilization of various categories of people (including “criminals,” the “mentally ill,” and the “feeble minded”).
 Populations most often targeted by the eugenics programs were unmarried women, African-Americans, and poor children.

 Only two states have issued plans for reparation through monetary compensation.
 North Carolina became the first to enact legislation to compensate living victims of forced sterilization laws in 2013, setting aside a $10 million compensation fund.
 Following North Carolina’s example, Virginia passed similar legislation in 2015.
-While North Carolina identified 220 living sterilization survivors; Virginia has identified only twelve so far.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.